ellataira/hungerhero_flask/README.md

 Our drivers can come from anywhere.
 They are not hired to work at particular restaurants, and they do not have any set hours or provided modes of transportation.
 They are free to make money however they want whenever they want.
 They can bike, drive, walk, or skateboard and make money while providing food for hungry customers.

 There are 3 dominant user personas for HungerHero: drivers, users, and restaurants.
+For this project, we will be focusing on 2 of our user persons which are: drivers and users.

 Drivers are the backbone of HungerHero.
 No food deliveries would be possible without them.
 Here are some of the functionalities we have given drivers and other information that can be extracted from the database: